Mental diaries? Do they work? Discuss in 250 words.

-Unfortunately, it’s cinching in the waist of his bulky sweater, and so he looks more like an Icelandic fisherman snugly strapped into an airline seat than the stylish businessman of his imagination.
+Unfortunately, it’s cinching in the waist of his bulky sweater, and so he looks more like an Icelandic fisherman snugly strapped into an airline seat than the stylish smart/casual male model in his imagination.

 “Very nice,” I say.
 He nods with satisfaction and takes it off again.